 We are directly authorised and regulated by the FCA, the financial regulatory body in the UK.
 You can see our listing on the register here.

-For those who would like to know more information about each of our advisers, Rebecca, Krupesh and Tina, we have put together separate adviser packs detailing their background, including their professional body membership and statement of professional standing.
+For those who would like to know more information about each of our advisers, Rebecca, Krupesh, Tina and Caroline, we have put together separate adviser packs detailing their background, including their professional body membership and statement of professional standing.
 These packs can be found on the website profiles for our advisers, which can be accessed via our team page here.

 If you would like to discuss any aspect of this article, then please get in touch with us and speak to one of our financial planners.